longwa/fcos-k8s-vmware/README.md

 * To generate the Ignition Configuration file, you need either `docker` or `podman` installed (if using podman, edit config.sh to change docker to podman).

+* Edit the file `kubernetes.fcc` and add a public SSH key that will be used for login to the nodes.

-  Run config.sh and pipe to pbcopy (on macOS) to copy the resulting base64 encoded string to the clipboard.
+* Run config.sh and pipe to pbcopy (on macOS) to copy the resulting base64 encoded string to the clipboard.
   ```
   config.sh | pbcopy
   ```